jonasb/jonasb.github.com/_posts/2020-01-03-github-actions-android-problem-matcher.md

       uses: jonasb/android-problem-matchers-action@v1
 ```

 All in all, problem matchers are easy to add to GitHub Actions and makes it a very extensible CI platform.
-The main missing part at this stage for me is official documentation.